Changes to Majors & Minors

 Declare or change a minor

 A minor gives you a chance to study an area of interest, emphasize a disciplinary or multidisciplinary specialty, and/or enhance your career opportunities.
-A minor must be earned in conjunction with a bachelor’s degree.
-A minor cannot be posted if completed after the bachelor's degree has been awarded.
+Discuss your choice of minor with your major advisor to make sure the major and minor combination is appropriate.

-Use the form below to add, drop or change your minor.
+Use the form below to declare, drop or change your minor.

 Minor Declaration/Update